isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2142.md

 ---
-title: Humidifier Equipment
+title: Feed Processing Machine
 permalink: /productivity-solutions-grant/solutionrepo/solution2142
 ---

 ### Description

-A device that increases humidity in farm premises for more optimal plant growth.
+A machine to mix and chop up the materials for animal feed.

 ### Details of Solution